Filming on California State Roads and Property

 Filming on CA State Owned Roads and Highways

 The California Film Commission has an on-site California Highway Patrol (CHP) Film Liaison who is available to assist with filming on State freeways and highways.
 This liaison advises and schedules CHP officers for film shoots.
 The California Film Commission (CFC), facilitates filming on California's roadways with its close partnership with the Department of Transportation (Caltrans) and the California Highway Patrol (CHP).

 Working with Caltrans, the California Film Commission issues film permits for all state highways and freeways.
 Film monitoring on state highways and roadways is provided by CHP.
-Film Media Relations Officer Kristi Cardoza is the contact for all unincorporated county roads, state highways, and freeways.
-Officer Cardoza coordinates requests for CHP officers for film details and facilitates the approval process.
+Film Media Relations Officer Ian Ramer is the contact for all unincorporated county roads, state highways, and freeways.
+Officer Ramer coordinates requests for CHP officers for film details and facilitates the approval process.